gkteco/fastai-pytorch-walkthroughs/README.md

-This is a collection of deep learning experiments found in the [fastai book](https://course.fast.ai/Resources/book.html)
+This is a collection of deep learning experiments found in the [fastai book](https://course.fast.ai/Resources/book.html).
+Most of these notebooks will be the same as those that our found in the book and on the fastai website (I highly recommend checking out the course!).
+However, I do provide my own comments, thoughts, and tagents along the way.